Public question time

 Via email

-Please include your question in an email to Council titled "Public Question Time" by 3:00pm on the day of the meeting.
+Please include your question in an email to Council titled "Public Question Time" at least four (4) hours prior to the start of the Council meeting.
 Council can be emailed via info@queenscliffe.vic.gov.au.

 In writing